thoughtspot/thoughtspot.github.io/_data-integrate/embrace/embrace-cloud-express-tutorial.md

 9. Use the same process to select columns from the other tables to include in the worksheet.

+   From the BASKETS_FACT table, include these columns:
+   - Sales_Dollar_Amount
+   - Cost_Dollar_Amount
+   - Gross_Profit_Dollar_Amount

-   From the Dates table, include this column:
+   From the CUSTOMER_DIMENSION table, include these columns:
+   - Customer_Type
+   - Customer_Name
+   - Customer_Gender
+   - Customer_Region
+   - Customer_State
+   - Customer_City
-   - Date
+   - Customer_County

-   From the Products table, include these columns:
+   From the PRODUCT_DIMENSION table, include these columns:
    - Product
    - Category
    - Brand

-   From the Sales table, include these columns:
+   From the SALES_FACT table, include this column:
-   - Sales_Dollar_Amount
-   - Cost_Dollar_Amount
-   - Gross_Profit_Dollar_Amount
+   - Timestamp

-   From the Stores table, include these columns:
+   From the STORE_DIMENSION table, include these columns:
    - Store_Name
    - Store_Region
    - Store_State